GTCrais/LaravelCentinelApi/README.md

 - `privateKey` - random string, used for authentication
 - `encryptionKey` - random string, used for additional security layer
 - `routePrefix` - random string, prefixing the API routes
-- `enabledRoutes` - if you only wish part of the API to be exposed, you can disabled either Log or Database routes here
+- `enabledRoutes` - if you only wish part of the API to be exposed, you can disable either Log or Database routes here
 - `zipPassword` - password used when zipping the database dump
 - `database` - database settings and options:
     - `connection` - required. `{default}` to use the default connection, or define connection explicitly